melkoto/magnify-zone/README.md

 ## Props
 Here are the props that you can provide to the Magnify component:

-- `imageUrl` **(required)**: The source URL of the image that you want to magnify.
+- `imageUrl: string` **(required)**: The source URL of the image that you want to magnify.
-- `zoomFactor`: A multiplier to determine how much the image should be zoomed. **Default is 1**, which means no zoom.
+- `zoomFactor: number`: A multiplier to determine how much the image should be zoomed. **Default is 1**, which means no zoom.
-- `zoomPosition`: Determines where the zoomed-in image should be positioned relative to the main image.
-Possible values are:
+- `zoomPosition: string`: Determines where the zoomed-in image should be positioned relative to the main image.
+  Possible
+  values are:
   - `over` **(default)**: Over the main image.
   - `left`: To the left of the main image.